Back to table of contentsCredit: BGR.com

 Will users unfamiliar with the convention know that they can tap that switch toggle it?
 Maybe.
 It's worth usability testing.
 They'll probably try to tap the labels and nothing will happen and they'll get confused.

 To bridge the gulf of evaluation, you must provide feedback that is immediate and explains to the person viewing it what the computer did with their input.
 This is a teaching moment.
-Once someone enters are time setting mode, how will we teach them what to do next?
+Once someone enters the time setting mode, how will we teach them what to do next?
 We need to give them some feedback:

 That's pretty direct and not very elegant, but I bet it's clear.